heyaozhi/heyaozhi.github.io/index.md

 Family separation and education disruption: intensify stress and hinder long-term recovery (from interviewees/literature).
 Weak connectivity and limited resources: unstable networks and logistic variability require brief, real-time, and offline-capable communication.
 Vulnerable groups: women and ethnic minorities show higher rates of depression/PTSD (literature).

 Design Principle (one sentence)
 Human-centered “short, slow, step-by-step” dialogue with breathing/grounding exercises, providing verifiable-source safety reminders and escalation pathways that work under weak network and privacy constraints.

+Personal Contribution (Empathize)

+Conducted two user interviews: one participant in Ukraine and one in Syria.
+Designed the interview guide with targeted questions about emotional needs, information access, privacy concerns, and preferred interaction style under stress.
+Synthesized findings into concise themes (panic triggers, short/slow guidance preference, need for verifiable information and human escalation) to inform the dialogue flow and design principles.